texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 1. **You may only take each proficiency exam once per semester.**
 <!--- -->
-If you sit for multiple exams within the same year only the first score will be considered.
+If you sit for multiple exams within the same semester only the first score will be considered.
 <!--- -->
 This restriction applies both to written proficiency exams and to ones given in